 As part of the editorial process, all the submitted manuscripts are screened for plagiarism by the quality control management.

-Plagiarism is when an author attempts to pass off someone else works as his or her own.
-Duplicate publication, sometimes called self-plagiarism, occurs when an author reuses substantial parts of his or her own published work without providing the appropriate references.
-This can range from getting an identical paper published in multiple journals, to salami-slicing, where authors add small amounts of new data to a previous paper.
+Plagiarism is when an author attempts to pass off someone else works as their own.
+Duplicate publication, sometimes called self-plagiarism, occurs when an author reuses substantial parts of their published work without providing the appropriate references.
+This can range from getting an identical paper published in multiple journals to salami-slicing, where authors add small amounts of new data to a previous article.

 The manuscripts in which the plagiarism is detected are handled based on the extent of the plagiarism.

 >10% Plagiarism: The manuscript will be returned to the author for content revision, and resubmits the revised article for processing in the journal.

 10- 25% Plagiarism: The manuscript will be returned to the author for content revision, and resubmits the revised article for processing in the journal.